-The Senior Associate Dean of Student Affairs, or designee, may place a student on an involuntary leave of absence for reasons of personal or community safety.
+A student may be placed on an involuntary leave of absence for reasons of personal or community safety.
 This process will be undertaken only in extraordinary circumstances when there is compelling information to suggest that the student is engaging in, or is at heightened risk of engaging in, behavior that could lead to serious injury to themselves or others.